aurelia/aurelia/docs/user-docs/router-lite/navigation-model.md

 # Navigation model

-The navigation model can be thought of a "view" of the configured routes, in that sense that it lists the configured routes, without providing all the of the same information, as of route configuration, again and rather adding some additional information.
+The navigation model can be thought of as view-friendly version of the configured routes.
+It provides similar information as of the configured routes with some additional data to it.
 This is typically useful when you want to create navigation menu from the already registered/configured routes in the router, without necessarily duplicating the data.
 The information takes the following shape.